upmsilab/FHIRLab/services.md

 comments: false

 # Hero section
-title: Services
+title: Tools & Services
-description: "What is in the FHIR Lab sandbox"
+description: "<strong>The FHIR Lab sandbox is designed for learning, testing and validation purposes only.
+Do not use it for production or store real patient health information (PHI) or identifiable data.
+Use synthetic data exclusively for testing, validation, and learning.<strong>"

 # Author box
 # author: